GoogleCloudPlatform/generative-ai/search/retrieval-augmented-generation/README.md

 ## Table of Contents

-**NOTE:** Please note that these examples make use of the Vertex AI and Generative AI App Builder APIs, which are paid services.
+NOTE: These examples make use of the Vertex AI and Vertex AI Search APIs, which are paid services.

 - [Gen App Builder/](/)
   - [Utilities](utils/)